playframework/playframework/documentation/manual/working/commonGuide/production/Deploying.md

 Before you run your application in production mode, you need to generate an application secret.
 To read more about how to do this, see [[Configuring the application secret|ApplicationSecret]].
 In the examples below, you will see the use of `-Dplay.http.secret.key=abcdefghijk`.
 You must generate your own secret to use here.

+## Deploying Play with JPA
+ If you are using JPA, you need to take a look at [Deploying with JPA](https://www.playframework.com/documentation/2.6.x/JavaJPA#deploying-play-with-jpa).

 ## Using the dist task

 The `dist` task builds a binary version of your application that you can deploy to a server without any dependency on SBT, the only thing the server needs is a Java installation.